HUSSAMX7/End-to-End-RAG-system/README.md

 ##  Deploy to AWS EC2 + ECR

- Use the file: `step to move docker to ec2.txt`
+ Use the file: `steps to move docker to ec2.txt`
 It contains full instructions to:

 - Create ECR repo